Top-rated movers to make your Columbia to Providence move easy

 - Providence’s crime rate is higher than Columbia with a score of 49.84 compared to Columbia’s 3.0.
 This means that Providence neighborhoods are safer than 49.84% of all U.S. neighborhoods, and Columbia neighborhoods are safer than 3.0%.

-- Air quality in Providence is good, and in Columbia it's good.
+- Air quality in Providence is Good, and in Columbia it’s Good.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: In Rhode Island, the Rhode Island Public Utilities Commission (RIPUC) is responsible for providing regulation and oversight of the moving and storage industry.
 The state maintains a database of licensed movers, though some information may not be current.
 To verify that the movers you’re considering are licensed, insured, and authorized to provide relocation services without the state, check the above link and call (401) 780-9700.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Providence.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 In Rhode Island, movers often provide Released Value Protection at no additional cost, offering coverage at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or explore third-party insurance options.
 Prioritize understanding coverage limits, potential extra costs, and reading reviews before choosing an insurance plan for your move.

 Where to live in Providence